-- -brokers: This is an optional parameter where the user can list the target Kafka cluster urls. - -clientConfig: As other tools, the Kafka Topology Builder needs it's own configuration.
+- -brokers: This is an optional parameter where the user can list the target Kafka cluster urls. - -clientConfig: As other tools, Julie Ops needs it's own configuration.
 In this parameter users can pass a file listing all different personalisation options. - -dryRun: When as a user, you don't want to run the tool, but instead see what might happen.
 This option is very useful to evaluate changes before applying them to the cluster. - -topology: This is where you will pass the topology file.
 It can be either a single file, or a directory.
-If a directory is used, all files within are going to be compiled into a single macro topology. - -version: If you wanna know the version you are running. - -allowDelete: By default the KTB will not make any destructive operations.
+If a directory is used, all files within are going to be compiled into a single macro topology. - -version: If you wanna know the version you are running. - -allowDelete: By default Julie Ops will not make any destructive operations.
 If as a user, you allow the tool to update the cluster, for example by deleting unnecessary ACLs, or topics, you need to pass this option.

-4.4.2 Running the KTB as a docker image.
+4.4.2 Running Julie Ops as a Docker image.